golemfactory/boinc-supervisor/README.md

   ```sh
   docker run -d -v "${dest}:${boinc}" --rm -u "$(id -u):$(id -g)" boinc-supervisor "${boinc}/slots/${slot}/" ./run.sh
   ```
-  This assumes that `run.sh` was created as described above.
-Instead you can give any command with arguments to be run inside slot directory.
+  The first parameter is a path to slot directory.
+Entrypoint script will launch boinc-supervisor there.
+Next parameters will be used as a command and arguments to be launched there.
+In this example it's `run.sh` without arguments.

 ## More info